cobblau/RFC2Kindle/README.md

 RFC2Kindle
 ============

-This project is to convert RFC into well formatted mobi files so that it can read on Kindle.
+This project is created to convert RFC into well formatted mobi files so that it can read on Kindle.

-If you try to read RFC from kindle, you will find that figures are not showing correctly, no jumping from TOC, texts are flowing crazy etc.
+If you have tried to read RFC from kindle, you might have found that figures are not showing correctly, no jumping from TOC, texts are flowing crazy etc.

 So I wrote this python script based on the RFC-2-Kindle project on github.